Here is a list of the common questions for students:

-- Students from other cities or countries.
+- Students are from other cities or countries.

 - Yes, electricity/hydro, heat and hot water.

-- Yes, Internet access is included if you have your own computer or laptop with wireless connection.
+- Yes, Internet access is included if you have your own computer or laptop with a wireless connection.

 - No. You select the daily meals that you want at the time of the application.
 Our meal plans are as following: No meals, Breakfast only, Breakfast and dinner, and Three meals.

-- No. The host family will shop groceries for an extra person shopping.
+- No. The host family will shop for groceries for an extra person shopping.
 In most cases, they will provide you with food items to prepare your own breakfast, lunch or dinner.
 Some families prefer to offer you a cooked meal for lunch and dinner.

 - You do not have a curfew.
 However, it is customary that you tell your host family if you will miss dinner or will return to the house after midnight.
 Hosts usually worry about their guests and students if all of a sudden they do not come back home as usual.
-It is commonly so in big cities where crime rate could be high.
+It is commonly so in the major cities where the crime rate could be high.
 In general, hosts want your safety and may give you valuable tips.